judah-caruso/Expect/readme.markdown

 # Expect

-Compile-time testing module for the Jai language.
+A compile-time testing module for the Jai language, allowing you to easily write and run tests without them getting in the way.

 # Usage

 ```c++
 #import "Expect";